evannsm/Tips-For-Setting-Up-PX4-and-Rpi-CompanionComputer/README.md

 # 2024 Version
 Setup instructions and troubleshooting info to set up Ubuntu 22.04.4 LTS (Jammy Jellyfish) on Rasbperry Pi for ROS2 (Humble) and ensure it works with PX4 stack via Telem2 Port on Pixhawk 6X Board.

+# TODO:
+1. Instructions/Troubleshooting guide for configuring radio transmitter and receiver with matching firmware and pairing them
+2. Instructions for setting the pixhawk paramters on your own to recreate the .params file in this repo

 ## Overview of the Setup
 0. Set up the pixhawk board for communication with these [instructions](https://docs.px4.io/v1.14/en/companion_computer/pixhawk_rpi.html#ros-2-and-uxrce-dds) (I will make a separate instruciton file to set up the pixhawk board properly for the Holybro X500 V2 using proper QGroundCOntrol Version, flight settings, and Radio Setup)
 1. If using Rpi, install Ubuntu on it following these instructions [instructions](https://docs.px4.io/v1.14/en/companion_computer/pixhawk_rpi.html#ubuntu-setup-on-rpi) and [these](https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview)